elijahhampton/zcash_indexer/README.md

 **Bring your own schema** ⚙️

-**Real Time Indexing** Support for real time data indexing as new blocks are mined, including support for websockets to listen for new blocks. 💻
+**Real Time Indexing** Support for real time data indexing as new blocks are mined, including support for server side events for block notifications. 💻

 **Custom Indexing Rules** Define custom inxexing rules tof ocus on specific types of transactions or data that are relevant to your use case. ⚖️